Hippopotamus: Interspecies interactions

 Hippos coexist alongside a variety of large predators in their habitats.
 Nile crocodiles, lions, and spotted hyenas are known to prey on young hippos.
 Beyond these, adult hippos are not usually preyed upon by other animals due to their aggression and size.
 Cases where large lion prides have successfully preyed on adult hippos have been reported, but it is generally rare.
 Lions occasionally prey on adults at Gorongosa National Park and calves are sometimes taken at Virunga.
-Crocodiles are frequent targets of hippo aggression, probably because they often inhabit the same riparian habitats; crocodiles may be either aggressively displaced or killed by hippos.
+Crocodiles are frequent targets of hippo aggression, probably because they often inhabit the same riparian habitats; crocodiles may be either aggressively displaced or killed by hippos, although they will avoid crocodiles larger than 3.5 m.
 In turn, very large Nile crocodiles have been observed preying occasionally on calves, "half-grown" hippos, and possibly also adult female hippos.
 Groups of crocodiles have also been observed finishing off still-living male hippos that were previously injured in mating battles with other males.

 Hippos occasionally visit cleaning stations in order to be cleaned of parasites by certain species of fishes.
 They signal their readiness for this service by opening their mouths wide.
 This is an example of mutualism, in which the hippo benefits from the cleaning while the fish receive food.
 Hippo defecation creates allochthonous deposits of organic matter along the river beds.
 These deposits have an unclear ecological function.
 A 2015 study concluded hippo dung provides nutrients from terrestrial material for fish and aquatic invertebrates, while a 2018 study found that their dung can be toxic to aquatic life in large quantities, due to absorption of dissolved oxygen in water bodies.

 The parasitic monogenean flatworm Oculotrema hippopotami infests hippopotamus eyes, mainly the nictitating membrane.
 It is the only monogenean species (which normally live on fish) documented to live on a mammal.

-Hippos and humans
+Relationship with humans

-The earliest evidence of human interaction with hippos comes from butchery cut marks on hippo bones found at the Bouri Formation and dated to around 160,000 years ago.
+Cut marks on bones of H. amphibius found at Bolomor Cave, a site in Spain preserving fossils dating from 230,000 to 120,000 years ago, provides evidence for Neanderthal butchery of hippopotamuses.
+The earliest evidence of modern human interaction with hippos comes from butchery cut marks on hippo bones found at the Bouri Formation and dated to around 160,000 years ago.
 4,000–5,000 year art showing hippos being hunted have been found in the Tassili n'Ajjer Mountains of the central Sahara near Djanet.
-The ancient Egyptians recognised the hippo as a ferocious denizen of the Nile and representations on the tombs of nobles show the animals were hunted by humans.
+The ancient Egyptians recognised the hippo as ferocious, and representations on the tombs of nobles show humans hunting them.

 The hippo was also known to the Greeks and Romans.
 The Greek historian Herodotus described the hippo in The Histories (written circa 440 BC) and the Roman naturalist Pliny the Elder wrote about the hippo in his encyclopedia Naturalis Historia (written circa 77 AD).
 The Yoruba people called the hippo erinmi, which means "elephant of the water".
 Some individual hippos have achieved international fame.
 Huberta became a celebrity during the Great Depression for trekking a great distance across South Africa.